wusui/freeways/README.md

 The windows placement of the game screen may vary between launches slightly.
 Because of this, whenever a new game window is brought up some calibration code is run and offsets are stored in a local json file.

+## cmpvalues.json

+Due to some inexactness in bit counts on the display, every time a new instance of the freeway game is started, the cmpvalues.json file in the source directory needs to be created or updated.
+The json file contains two fields: wef_info which consists of bit counts of green and blue pixels in the "World Efficiency" text on the main map, and a greycount value which is the number of grey pixels in the menu area.
+The "World Efficiency" text is used to determine if we are on the world map, and the greycount value is needed to find the menu key.

+## Usage

+Once a freeway game is started, "python freeway_setup"  needs to be run to set cmpvalues.json and handle other initialization tasks.
+It redraws map 1 and completes once that page has finished redrawing and retimed.

+Now if a user is on a map, running python page_tester.py <level> redraws that map.

+python find_points.py is a development tool that prints the coordinates of the cursor every five seconds.
+It is useful for getting coordinate values when developing the solutions found.

+level is a directory which contains the coded text for each solution.